 - Real-time business processes via cloud-based and mobile platforms.

 The state of social business: on maturity levels and barriers

 Social business really is the natural next step whereby we move from social media, platforms and technologies to business and management applications and collaboration processes.
 As mentioned, the degree in which this happens differs.
 Several experts and companies have developed so-called social maturity models to gauge where an organization is at a specific point in time.
 Whatever social business maturity model you use, note that moving from one stage to the next in good maturity models, regardless the area, can take anywhere between one and two years (typically on average 18 months).
 In other words: social business is for the long run!

-Another social business maturity model, by Altimeter Group, identifies the following stages:
+Another social business maturity model, by Altimeter Group (Charlene Li), identifies the following stages:

 However, the adoption of social business and social media within one organization can and often should happen at a different pace since in practice it’s often better to start within a number of processes, business functions and even departments (pilot projects or using a Center of Excellence).
 The maturity and adoption of advanced social business practices today is still relatively low.
 Social media, in general, in reality is just starting to happen and pay off now.

 As managers, we need to keep pace with these evolutions and even anticipate them.
 We need to be able to help our customers understand how they can leverage social technologies since they are connected as well or even doing business with a ‘connected consumer’ themselves and will increasingly need social business tools.
 Social business in practice today mainly revolves around collaboration (along with Unified Communications) and involving social data and feedback.
 But the range of areas where social business ‘happens’ increases fast.